 The answer is surely a lack of support.
 I have supported many mothers in the early weeks struggling with the establishment of breastfeeding and often getting appropriate support is like looking for a needle in a haystack.
 I’m sure breastfeeding supporters will shout me down here, but I write this as somebody fully aware of all of the different organisations and individuals providing breastfeeding support.
 The problem is that there are just not enough of them and oftentimes the quality of support varies greatly.
 It is hard enough establishing breastfeeding without doing so on the receiving end of conflicting advice from people you are supposed to trust.
 Then there is the dreadful provision of tongue tie diagnosis, but – more importantly division services.
-A friend’s baby was recently diagnosed with an upper lip tie which made breastfeeding very difficult, despite this being spotted in the first few weeks it took until the baby was 16 weeks old for her to receive a referral appointment (not everybody lives near, or can afford to use a lactation consultant), that’s just not good enough.
+Not everybody lives near, or can afford to use a lactation consultant, that’s just not good enough.

 Not only is professional support too patchy, we are growing up in a society where formula feeding is the norm, our friends and family bottle feed and our mothers see us struggling and suggest “why don’t you just give him a bottle?” adding “it was good enough for you”, this leads me to the point of my post, formula feeding has somehow become the mainstream norm in our society, so much so that breastfeeding is now considered a ‘beneficial extra’.
 If breastfeeding is beneficial, then that surely means that formula feeding is the norm and the norms are considered healthy and well ‘normal‘…For many women, for whatever reason, breastfeeding is too difficult and they have a perfectly acceptable alternative in formula milk (or so they think).
 Occassionally formula is not only seen as normal, it is seen as superior to breastmilk – here I am talking about the ‘hungry baby’ milks (implying that breastmilk is not enough to satiate a baby’s appetite), ‘follow on milk’ (implying that breastmilk is not adequate past 6 months) and the ‘lactose free’ formulas (implying that breastmilk is not suitable for babies with lactose intolerance).